sidharthmrao/TaskNinja/README.md

 # TaskNinja
-Rust CLI/TUI for task management.
+Rust CLI/TUI for task, TODO, and events management.

 ##### Build from source
 Install Rust and run `cargo build`